 Though their use of gold and practice of shamanism related to the northern steppe cultures, the Silla royalty adopted the burial customs of the Chinese by burying their elite in mounded tombs.
 In Chinese burials, objects that were important in life were often taken to the grave.
 Similarly, power objects like the Silla gold crowns were used both above ground and below, and their luxurious materials conveyed the social status of the tomb occupant in the afterlife.

-In addition to crowns, belts, earrings, other jewelry were placed in Korean tombs during the Three Kingdoms was to represent the rank and identity of the wearer.
+In addition to crowns, belts, earrings, and other jewelry were placed in Korean tombs during the Three Kingdoms to represent the rank and identity of the wearer.
 This gold belt, for instance, was made for the burial of a Silla king.
 It was like a tool belt or charm bracelet, with pendants that dangled from its band of interlinked square plates and entwining dragon openwork.
 Some objects were practical, such as knife sheaths and needle boxes, which evoked nomadic life on the Eurasian steppe.
 Others were symbolic, such as the comma-shaped ornaments seen on the Silla crown or miniature fish, which may have been charms to avert evil.
 The materials of the belt also corresponded to social status; for example, tombs of the Silla royalty had gold belts, while the nobility in other regions of the peninsula had silver or gilt-bronze belts.

 Korea and the Silk Road